WeebNetsu/yt-playlist-bgm-player/README.md

 #### From Source

-Clone or download the files run this in the project root directory: `nimble install`<br>
+Clone or download the files run this in the project root directory: `nimble install`

 ### Run